4d/docs/website/translated_docs/es/Users/handling_users_groups.md

 - **User Kind**: The User Kind field contains "Designer", "Administrator", or (for all other users) "User".

-- **Startup Method**: Name of an associated method that will be automatically executed when the user opens the application (optional).
+- **Método de inicio**: nombre de un método asociado que se ejecutará automáticamente cuando el usuario abra la aplicación (opcional).
 This method can be used for example to load the user preferences.

 ## Editor de grupos